Last Updated: June 5, 2026

 • You could assign the 7 Day Calendar to the task.

 • Or, you could assign the task elapsed time.
-Remember that elapsed time is 24/7; enter a duration of 8 ehr for Task 7.
-Project remembered you wanted to schedule the task on the 2nd.
+Remember that elapsed time is 24/7; enter a duration of 8 ehrs for Task 7.
+Microsoft Project remembered you wanted to schedule the task for the 2nd.
 The elapsed time trumps all calendars, so the task is now scheduled for the 2nd.

 The file Calendar Rules.mpp should look like the one in the figure below.